 Was I ready to start a family then?
-Hell no. I was 26 years old.
-Matt and I weren't even married yet.
-I was nowhere near ready to be a mom.
+Hell no. I was 26 years old and I was nowhere near ready to be a mom.

-I had PCOS and I got pregnant on the first try!
+I was pregnant with PCOS on the first try!

 How did I do it?
 And how can you, too, get pregnant even if you have PCOS?
-Take a look at this step-by-step guide to what got me here.
+Well, read on to take a look at this step-by-step guide to what got me here.

 PCOS and Pregnancy

 Ok, I have to provide this disclaimer before we get started here: first, I share this information not to brag or rub my fertility in anyone's face.
 Rather, my goal is to show you that it's possible to get pregnant with PCOS, that PCOS doesn't have to take your fertility, and that natural conception CAN happen even if you have PCOS.